 Well, it's natural that a bunch of losing Democrats would want to get rid of the loser moniker and sucker a bunch of smarter than they think they are Republican conservatives to join them under the same auspices.

-Lisa Borders, the Atlanta politician who heads the Grady Health Foundation, argues we need to find a new space where people can feel comfortable to actually just get the work done.
+Said John Evlon, the former Rudy Giuliani advisor and centrist political strategist, says in the video, Lisa Borders, the Atlanta politician who heads the Grady Health Foundation, argues we need to find a new space where people can feel comfortable to actually just get the work done.

-Now, as I say, you're going to find a number of so-called Republican former conservatives joining the group here.
+Now, as I say, you're going to find a number of so-called Republican, former conservatives joining the group here.

-Um Snerdley just said, what work are they talking about getting done?
+Snurdly just said, what work are they talking about getting done?

-All the the end of partisanship, the end of bickering.
+The end of partisanship, the end of bickering.

-Um they these are people who are convinced that's what the American people ultimately want is an end.
+These are people who are convinced that's what the American people ultimately want is an end.

 We already had the Democrats in total power.